 - Registration fees and licenses

-- Interest derived from car payments
+- Interest portion of car payments

 - Car insurance